fsoco/fsoco-dataset/docs/pages/examples.md

 ## Examples
 {:.no_toc}

-To solve the task of cone detection, we provide manually annotated bounding boxes and segmentation masks.
+To solve the task of cone detection, we provide manually annotated bounding boxes and instance segmentation masks.
 Both annotation types consist of the same semantic classes and additional tags (see [overview]({{ "/overview/" | relative_url }})).
 A small sample dataset can be downloaded at the bottom of this page helping you to understand our data structure.